Get the latest from TODAY

 - urine that smells bad or looks cloudy

-Kidney stones hurt because they're causing blockage or irritation as it travels down the urinary tract into the ureter.
+Kidney stones hurt because they're causing blockage or irritation as they travel down the urinary tract into the ureter.
 The bigger the stone, the more painful it is.
-Any kidney stone bigger than 4mm to 5mm can get stuck.
+Any kidney stone bigger than 4-5 mm can get stuck.

 If you're experiencing symptoms, see a doctor as quickly as possible.
 Blood and urine tests can determine which type of stone you've got and any diet changes needed.
-Doctors prefer to let the stone pass on its own, but if it's too large, surgery may be needed.
+Doctors prefer to let the stone pass on its own, but if it's too large, medical intervention may be needed.
+Your doctor might prescribe shock wave lithotripsy, an outpatient procedure that breaks up the stones into tiny pieces and is generally considered less risky than surgery.

 How can I prevent kidney stones?